sbrl/research-rainfallradar/README.md

 Note to self: 150.12 hashes/sec on i7-4770 4c8t, ???.?? hashes/sec on Viper compute

 After double checking, rainfallwrangler does NOT mess with the ordering of the data.

+## License
+All the code in this repository is released under the GNU Affero General Public License unless otherwise specified.
+The full license text is included in the [`LICENSE.md` file](./LICENSE.md) in this repository.
+GNU [have a great summary of the licence](https://www.gnu.org/licenses/#AGPL) which I strongly recommend reading before using this software.